nvaitchk/workbench-example-sdxl-customization/README.md

 Have questions?
 Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-sdxl-customization/278374/1).

+This repo is forked from https://github.com/NVIDIA/workbench-example-sdxl-customization for teaching purpose.

 ## Project Description
 For a short demo and project overview, check out this [video](https://www.youtube.com/watch?v=ntMRzPzSvM4)!